 At a time when we see women being stoned to death, child executions, people starving in the Eastern Sudan, children being stolen from their families and made into child-soldiers or prostitutes, prisoners being water-boarded, millions of people starving and dying of AIDS each year – we have to ask: what can human rights education do?
 My answer is everything.
 It’s where it all begins.

 A friend once told me a story I will never forget.
-In the early 1960’s there was a young black boy in Mississippi, a sharecropper’s son.
+In the early 1940’s there was a young black boy in the Deep South, a sharecropper’s son.
 He went to school in a one-room, tattered schoolhouse.
 One morning, sitting by himself, he opened a third-hand, torn Civics text book.
 He read a page – The United States Bill of Rights.
 He read it again.
 He looked around and what he saw were white only schools, white only restrooms, and “sit on the back of the bus”.
 It didn’t make sense.
 And at that single moment, education, as it does for all of us, made that young Black boy more aware – and he decided to do something about it.
 His name was Martin Luther King Jr., and the rest is history.

 Nelson Mandela said, “No one is born hating another person because of the color of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can learn to love.”